syndesisio/syndesis.io/content/docs/autodiscovery.md

 }
 ```

+Full documentation about this connector configuration format can be found on the [Connector Schema](/docs/connector-schema) section.

+## Metadata Retrieval

-The next step is to extend the connector `meta` development.
+Now we need to extend the connector metadata retrieval.
 If it does not exist, you can [create a new one by following this tutorial](/docs/datashapes/#development-example).
-The implementation must override `ComponentMetadataRetrieval` that implements `MetadataRetrieval`.
+The implementation must override `ComponentMetadataRetrieval`, which implements `MetadataRetrieval`.

 ```java
     public interface MetadataRetrieval {